-Question: What is this allergy or aversion to certain noises/sounds called?
+Question: What is this aversion to certain noises/sounds called?

 It literally translates as “hatred of sound”.
 Miso comes from the Ancient Greek for hate and phonia means sound.